MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/programming-rich-presence.md

 # Programming Rich Presence

-This code example sets a user's online presence status.

-Rich Presence provides features for advertising a player's current activity to other players.
+Xbox Live Rich Presence provides features for advertising a player's current activity to other players.

 For more information, see [Overview of Rich Presence strings](rich-presence-strings-overview.md).

+This code example sets a user's online presence status:

 ```cpp
 XboxLiveContext^ xboxLiveContext = NULL;